vuejs/docs/src/guide/ssr/getting-started.md

 server.listen(8080)
 ```

 Now, when running this Node.js script, we can see a static HTML page on `localhost:8080`.
-However, this code is not _hydrated_: Vue hasn't yet take over the static HTML sent by the server to turn it into dynamic DOM that can react to client-side data changes.
-This will be covered in the [Client Side Hydration](#) section.
+However, this code is not _hydrated_: Vue hasn't yet taken over the static HTML sent by the server to turn it into dynamic DOM that can react to client-side data changes.
+This will be covered in the [Client Side Hydration](hydration.html) section.